MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/healthcare/healthcare-templates-admin-console.md

 ## Use the team templates in the admin center

-Microsoft Teams admins can use the Teams admin center to create teams with the team templates.
-We currently offer two first-party healthcare templates that you can use for a variety of situations.
+Here are the healthcare templates that are currently available in the Teams admin center.
+You can use these templates to create teams for a variety of situations within your healthcare organization.
 To learn more about team templates in general, see [Get started with team templates in the admin center](../../get-started-with-teams-templates-in-the-admin-console.md).

 ### Collaborate on patient care

  Streamline healthcare communication and collaboration within a ward, pod, or department.
-The template can be used to facilitate patient management and operational needs of a ward.
+You can use this template to facilitate patient management and operational needs of a ward.

 | Base template type |baseTemplateId| Properties that come with this base template |
 | ------------------ |---|----------------------------------------------------- |